centric-lt/git-workshop/README.md

 ## Reverting changes

 There are times, when changes needs to be reverted.
 For such actions ``git reset`` and ``git revert`` commands are usually used.
 For more finegrained reverts a specific file checkout can be used.
+Also reverting changes depends on whether changes were already committed to branch or not.

 ```
 git checkout main